Tslilon/idrea/README.md

 ## Webhook Configuration for Local Development

 When developing locally, you need to ensure that WhatsApp messages can reach your local development server.
-There are two main approaches:

-### Option 1: Update the webhook URL in Meta Developer Dashboard
+### Update the webhook URL in Meta Developer Dashboard

 1. Start your local development server:
    ```